-(1) An explanation of our key metrics is included on pages 71 and 72 under the heading Explanation of Key Metrics and Other Items.
+(1) An explanation of our key metrics is included on pages 59 and 60 under the heading Explanation of Key Metrics and Other Items.

-(2) A reconciliation of EBITDA to Net income, the most directly comparable U.S. GAAP measure in the accompanying financial statements, is included on page 64.
-For further information on our use of EBITDA see Explanation of Key Metrics and Other Items on page 72.
+(2) A reconciliation of EBITDA to Net income, the most directly comparable generally accepted accounting principles ("U.S. GAAP") measure in the accompanying financial statements, is included on page 57.
+For further information on our use of EBITDA see Explanation of Key Metrics and Other Items on page 60.